csmartinez/pizza-order/README.md

-##Triangle Type
+##Pizza Order
-Compares side lengths to see if it qualifies as a triangle, and if so, if it's scalene (no sides equal), isosceles (two sides equal), or equilateral (all sides equal to eachother).
-If you appreciated this app, buy me a pizza.
+Computes appropriate number of slices according to size and type (cheese or pepperoni).
+Further functionality to be added to count length of topping inputs and do the "more toppings = more slices" thing with a button to add an additional topping form.
+Min diameter (inches) is 8 and max is any over 21.
+If you appreciated this app, buy me a pizza!

 jQuery-1.11.2.js